Why You Should Ditch @Value in Favor of @ConfigurationProperties

 Introduction

-When working with Spring Boot, it’s common to externalize your configurations in properties files (like application.yml or application.properties).
-The most widely known way to inject these properties into your application (atleast to me) is by using the @Value annotation.
+When working with Spring Boot, it’s common to externalize configuration into application.yml or application.properties.
+The most common way to inject these values (at least for me) has been using the @Value annotation.

-1. Scattered Configurations - Totally agree: @Value is often applied directly on class fields, leading to scattered configuration references all over your code.
-This makes it harder to track where a certain configuration is being used.
+@Value is often applied directly on class fields, leading to scattered configuration usage throughout your codebase.
+This makes it hard to track where certain values are used.

 @Value("${app.name}")